YHJYH/Machine_Learning/projects/Master_Thesis/papers/temp_scaling.md

 Observation: The average confidence of LeNet closely matches its accuracy, while the average confidence of the ResNet is substantially higher than its accuracy.

+> the confidence estimate Pˆ to be calibrated, which intuitively means that Pˆ represents a true probability.